 5. A project that I could control

 In this case, the most obvious project was getting a new job.
-First and foremost, I set to work on updating my LinkedIn and resume, and went for quality over quantity when searching for opportunities that aligned with my experience and goals.
+First and foremost, I set to work on updating my LinkedIn and resume.
+Then I went for quality over quantity when searching for opportunities that aligned with my experience and goals.

 I believe in making the most of each application, and I think one blessing in disguise from being laid off is the opportunity to tailor my job search with everything I’d learned from the last position.
 I love startups, but perhaps I value the stability of a slightly older, more established company.
 I loved the leadership team at my last position, despite the circumstances of our separation, and want to find the same level of trust and communication with my next company.
 These gave me a better compass while finding and reaching out to potential employers.